 her calm spirit and gentle manner are much appreciated.

-In past years, Annika enjoyed the
+In past years, Annika enjoyed the enviable

-and using various herbs.
+and processing of various herbs.